repole/drowsy/docs/permissions.rst

 denying a user access to GET or DELETE actions).

 In such cases there's no fine grained control involved, the user is denied a particular type of access to all objects in the collection.
+It's also important to note that this won't directly impact nested resources, so denying GET access to a user for a resource won't block them from viewing that same resource as part of a nested collection.

 Create, Update, and Delete